-Procedure: Press firmly on the affected area—usually the anterior lower leg (pressing down on the underlying tibia).
+Procedure: Press firmly on the affected area for 5 seconds—usually the lower leg (on the medial ankle or anterior tibia).
 Pitting is measured by the table below:

 Point of Maximal Impulse (PMI)

-- Place the center of your palm at the PMI.
-The heel of your palm should rest at the left lower sternal border.
-Your fingers should wrap around the patient laterally.
+- Place the palm of your right hand on the chest.
+With the heel of your palm at the left lower sternal border, your fingers should wrap around the patient’s ribs laterally.

 - Apply some pressure to the chest wall until you feel the heartbeat in your palm.

 - Identify the point of maximum impulse on the chest wall.
-It will be a small area, about 1 cm wide.
+It will be a small area, no larger than 2–3 cm wide.

 Obesity will make this part of the exam difficult.
 The PMI of a healthy person with a normal and healthy heart will be located near the 5th intercostal space, along the midclavicular line.
-The PMI of a dilated ventricle will be displaced laterally.
+The PMI of a dilated or hypertrophied left ventricle will be displaced laterally.

-A thrill may be detected if valvular disease is present.
-This is a vibration associated with turbulent blood flow through a damaged or malformed valve.
-Thrills are located near the valve listening points as discussed.
+A thrill–a vibration associated with turbulent blood flow– may be detected if valvular disease is present.
+This is through a damaged or malformed valve.
+Thrills are located near the area in which the valves are auscultated.

-The detection and recognition of heart sounds play an important role in the diagnosis of various cardiac and valvular conditions.
+The detection and recognition of heart sounds play an important role in diagnosing various cardiac and valvular conditions.
 Because familiarity with heart sounds has such profound and practical importance, students undertaking the USMLE are expected to have a good understanding of their pathophysiology and their clinical applications.

-On auscultation, 2 heart sounds are heard from a normal heart, known as the first and second heart sounds.
-They reflect the turbulence created when the heart valves snap shut.
-Two extra heart sounds may also be heard, called the third and fourth heart sounds, and they may be heard in both normal and abnormal conditions.
-A murmur consists of a blowing, whooshing, or rasping sound heard during a heartbeat as blood flows through the heart’s chambers and valves or through blood vessels near the heart.
+On auscultation, 2 heart sounds are heard from a normal heart, known as “S1” and “S2,” or the first and second heart sounds.
+They reflect the turbulence created when the heart valves close.
+Two extra heart sounds may also be heard, called the third and fourth heart sounds, “S3” and “S4” may be heard in both normal and abnormal conditions.
+A murmur consists of a blowing, whooshing, or rasping sound heard during a heartbeat as blood flows through the heart’s chambers and valves or blood vessels near the heart.
 It can be a sign of a benign/physiologic or pathologic condition.

 A murmur is a sound that is produced by turbulent blood flow across a heart valve.
-The turbulent flow can occur for two reasons, the first is when blood flows across an abnormal heart valve and the second is when an increased amount of blood flows across a normal heart valve.
-Heart murmurs may be classified as physiological or innocent murmurs or pathologic murmurs, based on their etiology.
+The turbulent flow can occur for two reasons; blood flowing across an abnormal heart valve or increased blood flowing across a normal heart valve.
+Heart murmurs may be classified as physiological or innocent murmurs or pathologic murmurs based on their etiology.